algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### UI Components

-All the UI Components have been predesigned in a mock-up to help the development part of the application.
-The softwre development team will just have to look on the mock-up and to follow each instruction to reproduce an apllication similar to our ideal mock-up.
+All the UI Components have been predesigned in a mock-up<sup><a id="17-bis" href="#17">[17]</a></sup> to help the development part of the application.
+The software development team will just have to look on the mock-up and to follow each instruction to reproduce an application similar to our ideal mock-up.

-Moreover, this mock-uo has been iterated many times according to the client preferences.
+Moreover, this mock-up has been iterated many times according to the client preferences.
 Therefore, it shouldn't be changed in the following days or in a near future.

-You can find the different aspect at these two places:
+You can find the different aspects at these two places:
 - [The Functinal Specifications](../functional/functionalSpecifications.md)
 - [The Application Mock-up](https://www.figma.com/design/YohFQNPfGWHBlULNmWJFgS/WebFPGA?node-id=0-1&p=f&t=iZloJbAbCTv3OLB5-0)